Aboriginal Land Agreements

 - Provide greater certainty to all parties over Crown land.

 In 2016, the NSW Government commenced the Land Negotiation Program, which will facilitate the transfer of Crown land no longer required by the NSW Government, to local councils and LALCs.
-In dealings with LALCs, Aboriginal Land Agreements are used as part of this process.
+In dealings with LALCs, ALAs are used as part of this process.

-ALAs are being used in the Land Negotiation Program in four pilot locations – the (Sydney) Northern Beaches, Federation, Tamworth and Tweed Local Government Areas.
+ALAs are currently being used in the Land Negotiation Program in three pilot locations – the (Sydney) Northern Beaches, Tamworth and Tweed Local Government Areas.
 Other smaller, separate negotiations are under way at Eden, Brewarrina, the Central Coast and Griffith.
-The Government has invited other LALC’s and Local Councils to participate in the Land Negotiation Program through an expression of interest process in 2017.
-As a result, further ALA negotiations will commence in 2018.

 The NSW Government recognises not all LALCs are ready to participate in land negotiations.
 Funding has been approved for capacity building to ensure LALCs are equipped to negotiate agreements.
 The funding can, for example, be used for legal and planning advice or to employ a professional negotiator to act on the LALC’s behalf.